 Is this you?

-You have commercial development experience – possibly at an agency – and are now ready for a new challenge.
-Whether you call yourself a developer, coder, or engineer, you care about writing maintainable, scalable, well-documented code, and build for accessibility and performance.
+You have commercial experience as a front end developer – possibly at an agency – and are ready for a new challenge.
+You care about writing maintainable, scalable, well-documented code, and build for accessibility and performance.

-If this sounds like you, we’d love to hear from you – and we particularly welcome applications from folks currently under-represented in the tech industry.
+If this sounds like you, we’d love to hear from you – and we particularly welcome applications from people currently under-represented in the tech industry.

 - Write tests and document the results

 - Keep up-to-date with relevant technologies, and approaches to work

 - Have a keen eye for design detail; turning flat designs into responsive interfaces

 Our front end stack includes: Sass, Vue.js, Twig, Craft CMS, Gulp, Web Pack

 Hello!
 We're a friendly team of problem-solvers, based all over the UK, who create websites that make life easier for arts and cultural organisations – and their audiences.